rayk/ref-repo-trunk/README.md

 Uniquely identifiable repository artefacts and structures, that would suggest that users of a given repository are employing some form of trunk based development strategy.

+1. All commits trunk.
+2. Release from trunk or a release branch.

+## Sample Application

+This repository contains simple CLI application.